- 1 Introduction

 For many of us, our web browser is the primary interface we use to explore the digital world and it is therefore necessary for any privacy conscious individual to consider what information our web browsers are sending and receiving and how that information can be used to track our on-line activities and profile us.
 Only then can we take action to circumvent some of these threats.

 Contrary to the statements made in The Mozilla Manifesto, it is my opinion that the non-profit, multi-million dollar Mozilla Foundation is hardly concerned with the privacy of its software audience, particularly when considering its flagship product, the Firefox web browser.
-This is readily apparent when one considers the array of ethically challenged multinationals which Mozilla has chosen to partner with, including Google, Yahoo, Microsoft, Telefónica, LG Electronics, Sony, Verizon, Cisco and others.
+This is readily apparent when one considers the array of ethically challenged multinationals which Mozilla has chosen to hop in bed with, including Google, Yahoo, Microsoft, Telefónica, LG Electronics, Sony, Verizon, Cisco and others.
 Even the now defunct Firefox Pocket service was tied to a 3rd party company and it seems more “features” are being added with each iteration of the browser.
 Google Chrome is no better and Internet Explorer isn’t worth the effort required to express an opinion.

-That being said, i think Firefox is still a good product in many ways and it is certainly one of the most versatile and hackable mainstream web browsers going.
+That being said, i think Firefox is still a good product in many ways and it is certainly one of the most hackable mainstream web browsers going.
 Because it is open source and wide open to customization, i believe the Gecko family of browsers are good candidates for those who wish to reduce their exposure to privacy and security threats.
 The folks behind the Tor Project seem to think so as well since Firefox is included in their Tor Browser Bundle, though i suspect possibly not for much longer.

 This guide is intended for those who are somewhat technically inclined, or are at least willing to learn, and who wish to reduce the threats to their privacy while enhancing browser security and performance.
 We will attempt to accomplish these goals while maintaining a reasonably carefree web browsing experience which means there will be some trade-offs between security and privacy for ease of use, but you can always adjust to suit your particular needs.
 This guide is not intended as a complete solution for those whose well-being depends on anonymity (whistle-blowers, etc.) or who require secure methods of transmitting data (journalists, etc.), though it may be a worthy supplement to more specific information.
 This guide is, a), a work in progress and b), not authoritative since i do not claim to be an authority on Firefox, Internet security or digital privacy.
 There are simply too many technologies, options and attack vectors for me to comprehend in something as incredibly complex as the modern web browser.